outpostyoga/athenaemCore/README.md

 # Rules.
 Because sometimes they are the elegant solution and the result of an incredible amount of work and self-discipline.

+CRYPTO.
+Avoid it.
+It goes up, it goes down, it represents nothing.
+Look up the history of trade and fraud.
+Stay safe.

 TIME.
 Time is always Date.now ( ).
 UTC timestamps in milliseconds.
 Fuck you.

 STRINGS.
 Javascript string concatenation is optimized for <1K characters <5 element strings and <10K loops.
 Otherwise arrays and .join() for the win.